Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Skill system, Basic / Advanced Skill List is fully implemented.

 - Roll outcome modifier fields allowing Talent Test modifiers to be addded to skill and action rolls by the player depending their choices.
-These are configured on the skills which make use of them rather then centrally managed from the talent tab which just records what talent have been learned. avialable for all PC combat and skill rolls.
+These are configured on the skills which make use of them rather then centrally managed from the talent tab which only records what talent have been learned.
+Available for PC combat and skill rolls, but not on the NPC tab due to perforance issues.

+- Sheet Integrated Critical/Oops/Mutation/Misscast and Wrath of the Gods tables.

 - Armor and Damage absorbtion system with Enc, AP, Durable, Damage, Damage point & Robust Talent tracking.

 - Magic system with seperate Magic/Channeling types, all 8 colors, Witch, Dark, Chaos and a Misc for custom spell lores. includes Spell book system, with core book spell/blessing/miracle name list, plus optional custom spell names.
-Intgrated core spell talent modiferes (like, atheryic attunement and instictive diction) including miscast management.
+Intgrated core spell talent modiferes (like, atheryic attunement and instictive diction) and including miscast management and clickies in the roll template output.

 - Intergated SL results for all rolls, which aids in the manual calculation for opposed rolls (due underlying limits with Roll20 full Opposed SL resolution is not a straight forward matter for now, i have chosen the visual self calcualted approach while providing the maximum possible information.)